otjrocks/CellularAutomaton/README.md

       when grid lines is disabled.
     * Sometimes when changing the theme, some of the text in the UI has an update glitch where the text alignment shifts from centered to right or left aligned.

-* Features implemented:
-    * Every core feature from the initial project, to the general and robustness phase, to the change phase were completed.
-    * Of the variations for the General/Robustness phase, we completed:
-        * For Feature 26:
-            * We implemented CELL-26A, 26B, 26C, 26D, 26E, and 26F
-            * For the simulations with different presets, we chose the first one for each, so we could maximize the different simulation we created.
-        * For Feature 32:
-            * We implemented CEll 32A and 32B
-        * For Feature 45:
-            * We implemented CELL 45A, 45B, and 45C

-    * Of the variations for the change phase, we completed:
-        * For Feature 48:
-            * We implemented CELL 48A and 48B
-        * For Feature 49:
-            * We implemented CELL 49A, 49B, and 49C.
-So, users can create any
-              combination/configuration of neighborhood and layers to search for any simulation.
-        * For Feature 50:
-            * We implemented CELL 50A and 50B
-            * What is unique about our implementation is that ou can assign neighborhood types like triangle to a hexagon grid etc. that allows you to do custom neighbor types even if the cell shape doesn’t reflect the neighborhood technique you want to use
-        * For Feature 51:
-            * We implemented CELL-51A, 51B, and 51C.
-All of this is located in our edit mode view.
-        * For Feature 52/53:
-            * We implemented the core 52, 53A, 53B, 53E,

-* Features unimplemented:
-    * We implemented all core + the variation features above.

-* Noteworthy Features:
-    * Our UI is a step above the requirement.
-We put a lot of time and effort into making sure the UI was super intuitive and easy to use.
-    * We have a designated edit mode page that allows users to actively edit the simulation at that current moment.
-Users can change the cell states, modify the simulation data, or change the current configurations.
-This was created so that users don't inadvertently update the simulation when they don't want it to.
-    * Users can create any simulation with any neighbor configuration, including both neighboring type and number of layers to look forward.
-This way, any simulation can be ran with any amount of layers and what not.
-    * We added an extension Users can save the state of a program including preferred language, simulation speed, whether grid lines are enabled, preferred theme, etc, so that these details are saved when the user quits and reads in when the program restarts.
-    * The config files requirements we went above and beyond on

-### Assignment Impressions

-* This project was a great way to improve our skills in Java, JavaFX, and refactoring and designing code.
-* Having put in 220+ hours as a team, I think it's reasonable to say that this is a VERY time intensive project.
-This may not be feasible, but reducing the work load would have helped us.
-* For receiving feedback, we would always receive it nearly a week later, when it was due.
-Thus, it would be much more useful if we could get the feedback sooner, so we could actually use it to improve out code.